LKD - #5 Notes on how the linux patch submission works

 What is a mailing list?

 Linux is an Open Source Software, which means the revision process is also an open process, as shown before you can access lore.kernel.org and see all previous e-mails, discussions and patches.
 With solely e-mail this is hard, if everybody needs to be able to participate who do you send the patch to?
-Linux solves this problem with mailing lists, the different modules and subtrees of linux have each one their mailing list, which anyone can answer to join and add something to the discussion.
-The mailing lists are available in the home of the lore kernel website.
+Linux solves this problem with mailing lists, each Linux subsystem has its own mailing list, which anyone can subscribe to join and add something to the discussion.
+The mailing lists are available in the lore.kernel.org home.

 How to submit your patch by git e-mail

-To submit your patch you firs need to configure git:
+To submit your patch you first need to configure git:

 git config --global user.name "<your name>"